-3 In addition to H.R.
-2148, H.R.
-2622, the "Trade and Technical Corrections Act of 1997," includes two sections proposing duty suspensions on various rayon filament yarn.
+2Related duty suspension bills covering a range of types of rayon filament yarn were previously introduced in the 105th Congress.
 Section 221 of H.R.
-2622 would provide a 2-year duty suspension on high tenacity single rayon filament yarn (HTS subheading 5403.10.30) used in the production of industrial hoses and belting.
-This duty suspension was first proposed by Representative Jenkins (TN) as H.R.
-1954, "To suspend temporarily the duty on certain high tenacity single yarns of viscose rayon."
+2622, the "Trade and Technical Corrections Act of 1997," provides for a 2-year duty suspension on high tenacity single rayon filament yarn (HTS subheading 5403.10.30) used in the production of industrial hoses and belting.
+This duty suspension was originally proposed by Representative Jenkins (TN) in H.R.
+1954, a bill "To suspend temporarily the duty on certain high tenacity single yarns of viscose rayon."
 Section 241 of H.R.
-2622 would give a 3-year duty suspension to single rayon filament yarn with a twist exceeding 120 turns per meter (HTS subheading 5403.32.00) and used in fabric production for apparel and home furnishings.
-Representative King (NY) introduced this duty suspension as H.R.
-1888, "To suspend temporarily the duty on certain twisted yarn of viscose rayon."
+2622 provides for a 3-year duty suspension for single rayon filament yarn with a twist exceeding 120 turns per meter (HTS subheading 5403.32.00) used in fabric production for apparel and home furnishings.
+Representative King (NY) originally introduced this duty suspension as H.R.
+1888, a bill "To suspend temporarily the duty on certain twisted yarn of viscose rayon."
+In addition to the Senate companion bill for H.R.
+2148, other Senate bills providing for duty suspensions on rayon filament yarns include S. 1474, "To suspend temporarily the duty on certain twisted yarn of viscose rayon;" and S. 1478, "To suspend temporarily the duty on certain twisted yarn of viscose rayon;" and S. 1478, "To suspend temporarily the duty on certain twisted yarn of viscose rayon;" and S. 1478, "To suspend temporarily the duty on certain twisted yarn of viscose rayon;" and S. 1478, "To suspend temporarily the duty on certain twisted yarn of viscose rayon;" and S. 1478, "To suspend temporarily the duty on certain twisted yarn."
+All three bills were introduced by Senator D'Amato (NY) on Nov.
+8, 1997.

-4 See appendix A for definitions of tariff and trade agreement terms.
+3 See appendix A for definitions of tariff and trade agreement terms.

-5 Submissions received by the Commission indicate that a one-year duty reduction is desired by the proponents.
+4 Submissions received by the Commission indicate that a one-year duty reduction is desired by the proponents.